OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Setup/README.md

 These parameters can be used in the recipe using a scripted value like `[js: parameters('AdminUsername')]`.

 ## Configuration
-`OrchardCore.Setup` can be configured through `appsettings.json` as the following:
+`OrchardCore.Setup` can be configured through `appsettings.json` as follows:

 ```json
     "OrchardCore.Setup": {